Zoo in Budapest: Plot

 Flamboyant Zani (Gene Raymond) is a kindly young man who grew up entirely and works in the zoo in Budapest, Hungary.
 His only true friends are the zoo's animals, and indeed Zani has been chastised by his boss for being too nice to them.
-His dad was one of the finest caretakers of the animals, but unfortunately passed away early in Zani's life, and for his mother who died at childbirth, so Zani was raised with the animals that became his only friends.
+His dad was one of the finest caretakers of the animals, but died early in Zani's life, and for his mother who died at childbirth, so Zani was raised with the animals that became his only friends.
 You also meet the other main character Eve (Loretta Young) a young and beautiful orphan girl.
 Eve must somehow escape from her strict orphan school, since she is faced with the prospect of being forced to work as an indentured servant (more like a slave) until she grows up.

 At the beginning you get to meet and see a lot of the different animals that live at the zoo, and how people react to them.
 You meet a little boy named Paul, played by Wally Albright, who is with his harsh governess and all he wants to do is interact with the animals but he never gets the chance too.
 As you keep wondering throughout the zoo you meet Dr. Grunbaum, who is looking at a sick monkey.
-A woman then comes into the office of the zoo and says that her skunk fur has been stolen, and apparently hers isn't the first to go missing.
+A woman then comes into the office of the zoo and says that her skunk fur has been stolen, and apparently hers is not the first to go missing.
 She threatens to ruin the place if it is not found.
 The Dr. sends for Zani, who is playing with the lion cubs, and the officers escort him through the zoo where he spots the orphan girls that had come to the zoo, and these girls are all whispering to each other that Zani is there.
 Zani makes it back to the Dr's. office where they end up bonding over his father and Zani admits that he stole the furs.
-Dr. Grunbaum tries to punish him but he can't as Zani has headed out the door toward the orphan girls that just walked by.
+Dr. Grunbaum tries to punish him but he cannot as Zani has headed out the door toward the orphan girls that just walked by.
 The Dr. assures the officer that he will not do it again.